For more information contact:

 - Proposed name of the fund or account, e.g., Harry Fletcher Scholarship Fund.

-- Uses and purposes of the fund as defined by the donor.
-Include all pertinent correspondence from the donor.
+- Uses and purposes of the fund as defined by the donor(s).

 - Name of the administrator of the fund.
 Usually this is a vice president, college dean, or a department chair.
 Additional departmental personnel may be delegated expenditure authority for the fund (see BPPM 70.02).

-The Office of Gift Accounting retains the original and routes copies to the donor, the Controller’s Office, the WSU Foundation, and the administrating department.
+The WSU Foundation Stewardship unit retains the original and distributes copies to the Controller’s Office and the administrating college/unit.

-See BPPM 30.70 to report or transmit a gift to the Office of Gift Accounting.
+See BPPM 30.70 to report or transmit a gift to Gift Accounting.

-A college may obtain a Gift Report from the Gift Accounting donor alumni database for the college’s development office.
-The report summarizes all gifts to the college processed by Gift Accounting for the specified date range.
-Direct questions regarding this report to Gift Accounting.
+A college development office may obtain a Gift Report from the WSU Foundation alumni database.
+The report summarizes gifts to units and colleges processed by Gift Accounting for the specified date range.
+Questions regarding this report should be directed to Gift Accounting.

 See BPPM 70.33 to make purchases supported by discretionary accounts.